Bandwidth Manager

 image: cilium/netperf

-Once up and running, the netperf-client Pod can be used to test egress bandwidth enforcement on the netperf-server Pod.
-As the test streaming direction is from the netperf-server Pod towards the client, we need to check TCP_MAERTS:
+Once up and running, the netperf-client Pod can be used to test bandwidth enforcement on the netperf-server Pod.
+First test the egress bandwidth:

 $ NETPERF_SERVER_IP=$(kubectl get pod netperf-server -o jsonpath='{.status.podIP}')